elegs99/Open-Source-Grab-n-Drag-Infinite-Scroll-Carousel/README.md

 - **Grab and Drag** - Interactive dragging with mouse and touch support
 - **Momentum Scrolling** - Natural momentum physics after drag release
 - **Pause on Hover** - Optional pause when hovering over the carousel
+- **Event Callbacks** - Hook into lifecycle events and user interactions
 - **Zero Dependencies** - Pure vanilla JavaScript, no jQuery or frameworks required
 - **Lightweight** - Works in all modern browsers
 - **HTML Accessible** - Maintains keyboard navigation and screen reader compatibility